How to Choose the Right Trust

 There are different trusts for different purposes, but not everyone needs a trust.
 Your estate planning lawyer may discuss the following trusts with you:

 This is by no means a comprehensive list of trusts.
-However, an attorney who specializes in trusts can help you to choose which, if any, of these trusts are right for you.
+However, an attorney who specializes in trusts can help you to choose which trust is the right trust for you.